MatteoBattilana/WeatherView/README.md

 #WeatherView

 WeatherView is an Android Library that helps you make a cool weather animation for your app.
+This library is based on <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.

 <img src="https://github.com/MatteoBattilana/WeatherView/blob/master/Screenshot/home.gif" width="500">